syedanida/FashionRecommender-and-VirtualTryOn/README.md

 - **Seasonal Recommendations**: Suggest outfits based on seasons and current trends.
 - **Outfit Planning**: Integrate tools for assembling complete looks.
 - **Multimodal Enhancements**: Incorporate textual descriptions and user preferences for personalized results.

 ---

-## Contributing

-We welcome contributions from the community!
-Feel free to submit a pull request or report issues.

-### Steps to Contribute:
-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes and submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----